Sunday, June 16, 2024

 Click image for more ...

-Tuesday Jun 4, we met Ross on the South Bank and toured the Gallery of Modern Art (GOMA).
-Learned about "bin chickens".
-Details to follow.
+Tuesday June 4, we met Ross on the South Bank, toured the Gallery of Modern Art (GOMA). and learned about "bin chickens".

 Monday, June 3, 2024